 Scale your Defi projects with us

 Decentralized finance activities leverage blockchain technology and the ability to pay interest rates on borrowed funds or financial instruments.
 Since you understand how a DeFi loan work already, you can think about decentralized finance activities as something bigger.
 It is so because there are a bunch of activities that we have not considered yet in DeFi here.
 Think about an entire financial system of decentralized applications.
 The most essential requirement for users is a simple crypto wallet with an internet connection and they can build an entirely passive income stream from simply investing in DeFi.
 Yield farming, liquidity mining, staking are the common language in the DeFi space.
-DeFi applications designed with sophisticated algorithms secured by maths, enable users to earn sometimes beyond their collateral value with a simple loan.
+DeFi applications are designed by DeFi development company, having sophisticated algorithms secured by maths, enabling users to earn sometimes beyond their collateral value with a simple loan.
 The strategies for this may be pretty advanced and definitely involves some serious programming and maths.
 A physical property can also be tokenized and sold on the blockchain.
 The underlying value of the loan possible with blockchain-based fintech applications or DeFi financial applications is huge.
 The risk factors will also go down as the DeFi space moves towards mainstream adoption.
 In a metaverse scenario, locking crypto assets which can be tokenized on the blockchain to obtain loans will be possible.
 The most innovative protocols will see the highest lending growth rate.
 The use of a Centralized exchange is also popular today because a lot of people feel DeFi is too complex.
 That is far from the truth, as DeFi is truly for everyone.

 Lending pools are a collection of assets provided by lenders on decentralized blockchain platforms to earn interest.
 The underlying code of these platforms makes these funds available for borrowers who take these funds and return these funds to the platform with an interest.
 The borrowers are mostly traders who anticipate an increase in the price of the tokens they borrow as well as a rise in the price of their collateral.
 They therefore do not want to sell their collateral but need the borrowed asset at the same time.
 There are also those who hold to avoid certain tax regimes.